Wendy Neuss: Biography

 Neuss graduated from the University of Pennsylvania in 1976 with a bachelor's degree in psychology.

-Neuss was the executive producer of several TV films starring her ex-husband Patrick Stewart, including A Christmas Carol, The Lion in Winter and King of Texas.
+Neuss was the executive producer of several TV films starring Patrick Stewart, with whom she was married until they divorced in 2003 after three years, including A Christmas Carol, The Lion in Winter and King of Texas.
 She produced these films as the president of Flying Freehold Productions, a company she co-founded with Stewart.
 She was co-producer on Star Trek: The Next Generation and a producer for the series Star Trek: Voyager.
 She has also produced the Motown series on the Showtime channel.

-Neuss and Stewart divorced in 2003 after three years of marriage.